6-team/tiny-swords/apps/tiny-swords/src/app/entities/sand/README.md

 # SandTyle

-The `SandTyle` class represents a tile with a sand entity.
-It extends the `Tile` class and provides functionality to manage and display sand entities.
+The `SandTyle` class represents a sprite with a sand entity.
+It extends the `Sprite` class and provides functionality to manage and display sand entities.

 ## Table of Contents